 ASTROS (77-41) AT WHITE SOX (52-64)

-In his most recent outing on Tuesday, Cease (2-4, 6.00 ERA) snapped a four-start losing streak by defeating the Detroit Tigers in the first game of a doubleheader.
-Cease scattered two runs and seven hits in five innings with one walk and six strikeouts.
+Rookie right-hander Dylan Cease is set to oppose Greinke in his first career start against the Astros.
+Cease (2-4, 6.00) snapped a four-start losing streak on Tuesday, defeating the Detroit Tigers in the first game of a doubleheader behind five innings of two-run ball, scattering seven hits, one walk and six strikeouts.

 –Field Level Media